gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### DependencyResolveDetails.getTarget() is gone

 There still is a `getTarget()` method on `DefaultDependencyResolveDetails`, but it returns a `ComponentSelector` instead of a `ModuleVersionSelector`.

+### CommandLineToolConfiguration.withArguments() semantics have changed

+`withArguments()` used to be called just before Gradle built the command-line arguments for the underlying tool for each source file.
+The arguments passed to this would include the path to the source file and output file.
+This hook was intended to capture "overall" arguments to the command-line tool instead of "per-file" arguments.
+We've changed it so that `withArguments()` is called once per task execution and does not contain any specific file arguments.
+Changes to arguments using this method will affect all source files.

 ## External contributions